Potato-Rocket/Spaceflight-Simulator/README.md

 # Spaceflight-Simulator
-A Java application designed to simulate the physics of multiple bodies interacting gravitationally in 3D space.
+A Java application to simulate 3D gravitational physics.

 Javadoc tool should function to generate explanation of the code.